erlang/erlang-org/README.md

 To launch a local copy, install the correct [prerequisites](#Prerequisites) and do `make serve` and navigate to http://localhost:4000.

-You can view the latest prototype here: https://beta.erlang.org
+You can view the deployed version here: https://www.erlang.org

 [ruby]: https://www.ruby-lang.org/en/
 [jekyll]: https://jekyllrb.com/